 Funding: This work was supported by grants from the National Natural Science Foundation of China (81930072), the Key-Area Research and Development Program of Guangdong Province (2019B020230002), the Natural Science Foundation of Guangdong Province (2017A030312003), the Health & Medical Collaborative Innovation Project of Guangzhou City, China (201803040003), the Innovation Team Development Plan of the Ministry of Education (No. IRT_17R110), and the Overseas Expertise Introduction Project for Discipline Innovation (111 Project, B14035).

-Provenance and Peer Review: This article was commissioned by the Guest Editors (Wai-Tong Ng, Sophie (Shao Hui) Huang, Hai-Qiang Mai) for the special series “Precision Radiotherapy in Nasopharyngeal Carcinoma” published in Annals of Nasopharynx Cancer.
-The article was sent for external peer review organized by the Guest Editors and the editorial office.
+Provenance and Peer Review: This article was commissioned by the Guest Editors (Wai Tong Ng, Shao Hui Huang, Hai-Qiang Mai) for the series “Precision Radiotherapy in Nasopharyngeal Carcinoma” published in Annals of Nasopharynx Cancer.
+The article has undergone external peer review.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.